Vietnam war plastic models

 Unlike the Navy model, on this one the canopy is a poor fit.
 (Why are they different?
 Everything else is the same!)
 I will get round to making it better some time.

-In this photo I Shopped out the hanging lines as best I could.
+In this photo I edited out the hanging lines as best I could.

 Here are the undersides of both models.